jitsi/infra-configuration/README_HAPROXY.md

 envrionment with usually two deployed in an instance pool per region.

 HAProxy stick tables are used to map conference names to shards.
-These are synchronized across the global mesh.
-A `proxymonitor` service runs on a cron job on an instance to check for split brains and patch them across the fleet as needed.
+These are synchronized across the global mesh. `monitor haproxy` jobs runs on jenkins to check for split brains and patch them across the fleet as needed

 HAProxies rely on consul service discovery to find shards and identify them as backends.